aws-samples/aws-modernization-with-kubecost/content/5_using_kubecost/52_api.en.md

   -d shareIdle=false \
   -G
 ```

 Note: querying for "3d" will likely return a range of four sets because the queried range will overlap with four precomputed 24-hour sets, each aligned to the configured timezone.

 **Example 2**:

-Allocation data for the last 1 day, multi-aggregated by namespace and deployment, and accumulated into one allocation for the entire window.
+Allocation data for the last one day, multi-aggregated by namespace and deployment, and accumulated into one allocation for the entire window.

 ```bash
 curl $ENDPOINT/model/allocation \